Roslin Castle: Popular culture

 Roslin Castle is one of the places featuring in Sir Walter Scott's poem Rosabelle.
 A ballad named Roslin Castle was written in the 18th century by Richard Hewitt of Cumberland, the lyrics and music of which are recorded in volume one of the Scots Musical Museum collection of Scottish songs.

 The castle was also used as a location for Ron Howard's film adaptation of Dan Brown's book, The Da Vinci Code.

-The castle features in The Scottish Chiefs.
+The castle features in the 1810 historical novel The Scottish Chiefs by Jane Porter.